 Follow these simple steps to prolong the life of your fountain and ensure a sanitary product after each use:

 - Clean up immediately.
-Since chocolate can harden quickly, it is best to clean the fountain immediately after use.
+It is best to immediately clean the fountain after you are finished using it as chocolate can harden quickly as gets harder to clean as it gets harder.
 Turn off the machine and prepare for cleanup with a plastic bag, a spatula, a sponge and a mild detergent.